The-going/evlproject/content/faq/_index.md

 EVL and Xenomai differ in purpose too.
-On the one hand, [Xenomai](https://xenomai.org) aims at a comprehensive real-time framework offering multiple APIs, RTOS emulators and various protocol stacks, based on a POSIX-compliant core and the [I-pipe co-kernel interface](https://gitlab.denx.de/Xenomai/xenomai/wikis/Getting_The_I_Pipe_Patch), tracking [LTS kernel releases](https://www.kernel.org/category/releases.html).
+On the one hand, [Xenomai](https://xenomai.org) aims at a comprehensive real-time framework offering multiple APIs, RTOS emulators and various protocol stacks, based on a POSIX-compliant core and the [I-pipe dual kernel interface](https://gitlab.denx.de/Xenomai/xenomai/wikis/Getting_The_I_Pipe_Patch), tracking [LTS kernel releases](https://www.kernel.org/category/releases.html).
 Xenomai